-Software developers are keen to show off the latest in artificial intelligence, which is why this technology is making its way out of the lab in the shape of online tools everyone can access through their browser.
+Software developers are keen to show off the latest in artificial intelligence, which is why you’ve probably seen an increase in articles and advertisements about various free AI tools anyone can access through a web browser.

-Whether you want to generate weird and wonderful AI images from text prompts or create a musical composition in partnership with a computer, there’s a lot to explore.
+Whether you want to generate weird and wonderful AI images from text prompts or create a musical composition in partnership with a computer, there are now plenty of cool AI websites to explore.

-These apps are getting better and better with time, and they can give you a good idea as to what AI can do and where it might be headed in the future.
+These apps are getting better with time, and they can give you a good idea as to what AI can do and where it might be headed in the future.

-If there’s an artist inside you, then Magic Sketchpad could help bring it out.
-It’s an AI experiment from a team at Google that gets a neural network to draw along with you.
+If there’s an artist inside you, Magic Sketchpad could help bring it out.
+This free AI tool is an experiment from a team at Google that gets a neural network to draw along with you.
 Every time you let go of a line, the platform will respond to your scribble by finishing the drawing according to a set category.

-The neural network has been trained on millions of doodles mined from the also highly entertaining Quick, Draw!.
-Start by picking a category from the drop-down list at the top right of your screen—there is plenty available, from frogs to sandwiches.
-Magic Sketchpad knows the sorts of shapes and lines that people tend to make when they’re trying to draw simple concepts like a bird, a ship, or a cat, so it can predict what you’ll draw next and finish the doodle for you.
+The neural network has been trained on millions of doodles mined from the also highly entertaining Quick, Draw! browser-based game.
+Start Magic Sketchpad by picking a category from the drop-down list at the top right of your screen—there are plenty available, from frogs to sandwiches.
+The tool knows the sorts of shapes and lines people tend to make when they’re trying to draw simple concepts like a bird, a ship, or a cat, so it can predict what you’ll draw next and finish the doodle for you.

-The tool can also help artists to augment their work or provide new prompts for creativity.
+Magic Sketchpad can also help artists augment their work or provide new prompts for creativity, and as far as AI websites go, it’s one of the most entertaining.
 Maybe one day we could see computers doodling as well as humans do.

 A traditional approach to a project like this would have involved a programmer coding in hundreds or even thousands of responses to specific patterns a user might play.
 But AI Duet comes up with its own responses based on a huge database of tunes it has trained on.
 This gives the program the ability to generate melodies that match a user’s input without any specific instructions.

-If you’ve been on Twitter recently, there’s a high chance you’ve seen the creations of the AI image generator Craiyon, formerly known as Dall-E Mini.
+By now, there’s a high chance you’ve seen the creations of AI image generator Craiyon, formerly known as Dall-E Mini.
 Essentially, it’s a neural network that turns text inputs into images—you type what you want to see, and the system generates it.

 You can combine two of your favorite fictional characters in a setting of your choosing, or reimagine a famous work of art in a different style— you’ll soon figure out which prompts work best.